Kamalesh-Kavin/Music_app/readme.md

 Progress in project :-

-1. Define the database relation
+1. Define the database relation - done
-2. Design the database schema
+2. Design the database schema - done
-3. Setup virtual environment
+3. Setup virtual environment  - done
     `pipenv shell`
-4.  connect into the vm in vscode
+4.  connect into the vm in vscode - done
 5. Design database schema in PostgreSQL
 6. Load sample data into db
 7. Implement fastAPI endpoints